DungeonDev78/AMAppRatingManager/README.md

 In the source folder you will find the AMAppRatingManager.swift file.
 Just copy it in your project.

 ## Usage
-In order to present the Rating Controller, the user must earn 100 experience points.
+In order to present the Rating Controller, the user must earn 100 *experience points*.

 ## Author